-At the end of the installation process, with Windows 7, or Windows 10, shortcuts () are added to your desktop and to the Start menu (under Grass Valley).
+At the end of the installation process:

+• If you have Windows 7, or Windows 10, shortcuts () are added to your desktop and to the Start menu (under Grass Valley).

 Once the installation has completed, the XEdit startup screen appears.

 Depending on your Windows Firewall settings, a security alert may appear.